rambethina/java/pages/mydoc/mydoc_week_four.md

 }
 ```

-## In Class Exercise 1
+## In Class Exercise 1 (Methods with no arguments & does not return a value)
 Create a method that prints any string.
-Call method in your main method.
+Call newly created method in your main method.

 ## Methods Continued
 * Methods with arguments and void return type